 Associate Research Group Members

-Jane Dowson – “Lean project management and organisational learning: An exploratory study in complex project management”
+Jane Dowson - "Lean Project Management and Organisational Learning: an exploratory study in complex project environments"

 Mohamed Masaud - "Identifying critical success factors for the introduction of sustainability in the Libyan construction industry"